LYNDI

 Lies.

-He chuckles as I kick at his leg.
-“Let go!”
+I kick at his leg.
+“Fucking let go!”

-Unrelenting, he peers down at me, making my spine tingle with anger and fear.
+Unrelenting, he peers down at me, making my blood boil.
 “What the hell do you want from me?”
-I spit out.
+I spit.

-“Mm, still deciding.
-I’ll tell you soon enough,” he says as if I have no choice in the matter.
-I yank harder this time, and my arms burn under the reinforced strength of his grip.
+“Mm, still deciding,” he says, as if I have no choice in the matter.
+Angrily, I yank harder this time, my arms burning under the reinforced strength of his grip.

 “You’re crazy!”

-“Just let me…” I try to twist away, but he tugs me into his hard body, a shock of heat flashing through me just as my phone rings.
-“I…need to answer,” I hiss into his chest.
+When I try to twist away, he only tugs me closer, my head hitting against his hard chest.
+An unwanted electric shock of heat flashes through me just as my phone rings.
+“I…need to answer,” I hiss breathlessly into his chest.

 “You have red in your hair,” he muses, releasing one of my arms to touch my head.
-I jerk my arm upward, hitting his hand away, and the violent sensation of our skin slapping sends adrenaline barreling through me.
+Seizing the opportunity, I jerk my arm upward, slapping his face.
+The violent sensation sends adrenaline rushing through me, my heartbeat thudding in my chest.
 “Enough, Xavier!”
-I can’t take this.

-I’m just getting started, he hisses in my mind, snatching my hand and firmly clasping my wrist.
-His eyes gleam darkly as I struggle to get away.
-He seems to like it when I fight, so I won’t give him the satisfaction.
-I freeze, relaxing my body.
+I’m just getting started, he mentally hisses.
+He moves inhumanly fast, snatching my hand and firmly clasping my wrist before I have time to think.
+His eyes gleam darkly as I struggle to get away, with a frustrated groan.
+He seems to like it when I fight.
+Okay, so I won’t give him the satisfaction.
+I take a deep breath, consciously relaxing my body, cold, calculating rage bubbles inside me.
+He may be stronger, but I can outwit him.

 “Are you done now?” he asks.